Jisagi/Discord-guild-copy/README.md

   - Channel Deletion: The client might still show deleted channels despite them already being deleted.
 To fix this, just restart your discord client.
 You can do this while the script is running.
 - Region
   - Some guilds have VIP regions which cannot be used by normal guilds.
 Therefore if you copy such a guild the region will be set to us-central.
+- Nitro Boosted Guild
+  - If you backup a nitro boosted guild, this backup can still be loaded on any non or lower boosted guild.
+The script will automatically scale down the voice channel bitrates and the amount of possible emojis.
+The same goes for the guild splash and banner.
+  - The Tier 3 vanity URL will not be backed up or copied to a new guild!

 ## Why using v12.0-dev and not the stable release
 This was developed when 11.2.1 was the latest version which wasn't able to provide all needed features (e.g. categories, permissions) to clone a whole guild.
 A port/rewrite to 11.3.X (or any version <12.0) and then to 12.0 again would just be unnecessary busywork.